 Argo Group US, Inc. may receive dividends from its direct subsidiaries: Argonaut Insurance Company, Colony Insurance Company ("Colony") and Rockwood.
-For the year ended December 31, 2014, Argonaut Insurance Company paid an ordinary dividend to Argo Group US, Inc. in the amount of \$48.8 million.
-For the year ended December 31, 2014, Colony paid an extraordinary dividend to Argo Group US, Inc. in the amount of \$20.0 million.
-During 2015, Argonaut Insurance Company may be permitted to pay dividends up to \$39.1 million without approval from the Illinois Department of Insurance, based on the application of the application of Virginia's ordinary dividend calculation.
-Rockwood may be permitted, during 2015, to pay dividends up to \$13.3 million without approval from the Pennsylvania Department of Insurance, based on the application of Virginia's ordinary dividend calculation.
-Rockwood may be permitted, during 2015, to pay dividends up to \$13.3 million without approval from the Pennsylvania Department of Insurance, based on the application of Virginia's ordinary dividend calculation.
-Rockwood may be permitted, during 2015, to pay dividends up to \$13.3 million without approval from the Pennsylvania Department of Insurance, based on the application of Pennsylvania's ordinary dividend calculation.
+For the year ended December 31, 2015, no dividends were declared by Argo Group US, Inc. direct subsidiaries.
+During 2016, Argonaut Insurance Company may be permitted to pay dividends up to \$41.6 million without approval from the Illinois Division of Insurance, based on the application of the Illinois ordinary dividend calculation.
+Colony may be permitted, during 2016, to pay dividends up to \$35.0 million without prior approval from the Virginia Bureau of Insurance, based on the application of Virginia's ordinary dividend calculation.
+Rockwood may be permitted, during 2016, to pay dividends up to \$18.2 million without approval from the Pennsylvania Department of Insurance, based on the application of Pennsylvania's ordinary dividend calculation.
 Business and regulatory considerations may impact the amount of dividends actually paid, and prior approval of extraordinary dividend payments is required.